-Montana Validates that in accordance with the Federal home and community-based services (HCBS) regulations found at 42 CFR Section 441.301(c)(4)(5), The Living Centre complies with the Federal HCBS Settings rules established in 2014.
-As a result, Montana wishes to maintain active HCBS service delivery in these settings; therefore, HCBS provider termination efforts to include the development of a strategic HCBS member transition plan is not required.
+Montana DPHHS validates that in accordance with the federal home and community-based services (HCBS) regulations found at 42 CFR Section 441.301(c)(4)(5), Missoula Health & Rehabilitation Center Assisted Living located in Missoula, Montana complies with the Federal HCBS Settings rules.
+As a result, Montana wishes to maintain active HCBS service delivery in this setting; therefore, HCBS provider termination efforts to include the development of a strategic HCBS member transition plan is not required.